-The Amaroo Motel is located one block back from the main street so we are close enough to stroll to all the conveniences but enjoy the quiet of not being in the main street.
+The Amaroo Motel is located one block back from the main street so we are close enough to stroll to all the conveniences.

 A beautiful town nestled in the Tumut Valley at the foothills of the Snowy Mountains.
 Tumut is an exceptionally pretty country town.
 The Tumut River, which runs for 145 km before joining the Murrumbidgee River at Gundagai, flows along the edge of the town; the plains spread out on either side of the river; and the foothills of the Snowy Mountains rise on all sides.
 The early settlers planted poplars and willow trees resulting in spectacular displays in summer and autumn.
 The rainfall ensures that, apart from times of drought, the valley is characteristically green and fertile.